Skip to main content

 2D or 3D snapshots

-By clicking on the plus button next to the comment field you can add a 2D or 3D snapshot
+Click on the plus button next to the comment field to add a 2D or 3D snapshot

 Adding a 2D or 3D snapshot to a comment

-If you have a model loaded in 3D you can attach a 3D snapshot to your comment.
+Load a model in the 3D viewer to attach a 3D snapshot to a comment.

-If you have the 2D viewer opened up you can attach a 2D snapshot to your comment.
+Load a storey of a model in the 2D viewer to attach a 2D snapshot to a comment.

-This is what a 3D snapshot can look like.
-2D snapshots will have the same buttons but with an image of the 2D viewer attached.
+2D snapshots have the same buttons but with an image of the 2D viewer attached.

 Click here to read more about snapshot configuration

-When an annotation comment is added to an topic the annotated document will automatically be linked in the related documents.
+When a markup is added to a topic the document that the annotations were created on will automatically be linked in the related documents.

 • Name and revision of the annotated document

-• If the annotation is made on a PDF comparison you see which two revisions are compared here.
+• If the annotation is made on a PDF comparison the two revisions that are compared are displayed.

 • The page that the annotations are on